-Figure 15.
+Figure 18.
 Cycle length for reference case and most promising moderators for the GA mHTGR-350 style core design

+The moderator block, outer, and inner reflector are the same material as the moderator for a given calculation.
+The fuel blocks are similar in design to that of the infinite assembly model.
+It should be noted that the colors are purely for visual purposes.
+The alternative moderators are shown to greatly underperform for this core design.
+The cycle length for the highest performing alternative moderator, MgO Be, is only ~53% of the graphite cycle length.
+Thus, to leverage the capabilities of the alternative moderators a compact micro design is needed.

 Micro Design

-To take advantage of these alternative moderators a micro HTGR design was generated from models avaible in the literature [45].
+To take advantage of these alternative moderators a micro HTGR design was generated from models available in the literature [45].
 The micro design operates with a lesser power due to having reduced the fuel columns from 66 to 7.
 Shown in Figure 16 is the micro HTGR design.
 Since the optimization of these reactor cores to their respective moderators requires iterations between neutronics performance and thermal-hydraulic safety evaluation, these results from this section should serve to show a framework of the reactor design process and preliminary performance comparison rather than place emphases on results.
 A similar approach for lattice pitch optimization for the infinite assembly model was performed for the micro design.
 However, a radial constraint of 90(cm) was implemented such that the entire reactor core, including the pressure vessel, would be able to be transported in an ISO 688 certified 20-foot box.
 Since the buckling term only accounts for material properties and not leakage, a buckling optimized lattice pitch will not provide an optimized cycle length.
 Initial reactivity was determined to be the figure of merit for lattice pitch optimization of this core design as starting with the highest initial reactivity would accommodate neutron loss and intern have longer cycle lengths.
-Figure 17 and Figure 18 are the buckling optimized lattice pitch and initial reactivity optimized lattice pitch, respectively and Table 7 are the associated lattice pitches for each respective moderator and figure of merit.
-For buckling optimized lattice pitch the beryllium-based moderators show similar performance to the graphite moderator and the MgO Be moderator shows to significantly enhanced performance when optimized to initial reactivity.
-For both optimizations, the MgO ZrH moderator has drastically reduced cycle length due to higher neutron absorption in the heterogenous design.
+Figure 20 and Figure 21 are the buckling optimized lattice pitch and initial reactivity optimized lattice pitch, respectively and Table 7 are the associated lattice pitches for each respective moderator and figure of merit.